 Transfer the glazed cookies into freezer bags and freeze.
 To thaw, let them sit on the kitchen counter for about 15 minutes.

 Transfer the unbaked cookie dough logs in the parchment paper into a freezer bag and freeze.
-Let them thaw for about 45 minutes on the kitchen counter, then remove the parchment paper, slice and bake the cookies.
+Let them thaw for 45 minutes on the kitchen counter, then remove the parchment paper, slice and bake the cookies.

 More delicious Holiday sweets: